Financial Needs When You Become a Parent

 - Register with HomeAdvantageTM to research new homes using the same database that real estate agents use, find a trusted agent, and earn a rebate for buying AND selling a home.

 - Visit SLFCU's Home Loan FAQ to learn about financing a new home.
-Our loan advisors provide answers to frequently asked home loan questions.
+Our loan officers provide answers to frequently asked home loan questions.

-Get your home loan pre-approved with an SLFCU Loan Advisor.
+Get your home loan pre-approved with an SLFCU loan officer.
 They don’t work on commission; their only goal is to help you choose the loan that’s right for you.

 Once you are responsible for a family, it’s important to make sure they will be financially protected.